The Maurice Wohl Charitable Foundation

 • Alignment with Jewish community - While the foundation funds broader medical and cultural initiatives, their primary emphasis is on causes within the UK Jewish community across education, care, welfare, and communal life.

-• Network strategically - Given the proactive model, connections within the UK Jewish philanthropic community, particularly with organizations already funded by the Wohl Legacy, may provide visibility.
+• Network strategically - Given the proactive model, connections within the UK Jewish philanthropic community, particularly with organisations already funded by the Wohl Legacy, may provide visibility.
 However, networking should be genuine and mission-focused, not grant-seeking.

 Similar Funders